voinik/flashcardsScript/README.md

 ## Dictionary use
 This program uses the en-us dictionary.
 If you wish to use the gb one, change it in the url on line 61 of `src/prepWordListForAnki.ts`, and rerun the program.

+## Rate limitations
+The free tier of the Oxford dictionary allows only 60 hits per minute.
+That means you'll have to limit your wordlist to +- 20 entries when running the program, considering each word requires 1 request to get the lemmas, and then 1 request per non-duplicate lemma.
+After a minute you can then load the next +- 20 words, etc.

 Enoy :)